 I enjoy drilling holes in things.
 I rarely leave a house without drilling a hole in something.
-I also believe it’s an essential step to commissioning and diagnosing a forced air piece of equipment.
+I also believe it’s an essential step to commissioning and diagnosing a forced-air piece of equipment.
 Let me explain why.

 I think we all can agree that proper airflow is necessary across the indoor coil.
 You should set the airflow before adjusting the refrigerant charge, right?
 Yes.
 Well, how do you know what fan speed to set the blower at?

 350-400 CFM (594.65 m3/h-679.6 m3/h) per ton works in my neck of the woods.
-If you are in a very dry climate, or at high altitude the CFM per ton requirements may be higher, often 450-500 CFM (764.55 m3/h-849.51 m3/h) per ton.
+If you are in a very dry climate or at a high altitude, the CFM per ton requirements may be higher, often 450-500 CFM (764.55 m3/h-849.51 m3/h) per ton.

-Even when commissioning a furnace in heating I like set up my airflow first, or at least know how many CFM the blower is moving.
-Typically it's between 130 and 150 CFM (220.87 m3/h-254.85 m3/h) per 10,000 input BTUH.
+Even when commissioning a furnace in heating, I like to set up my airflow first, or I at least like to know how many CFM the blower is moving.
+Typically, it's between 130 and 150 CFM (220.87 m3/h-254.85 m3/h) per 10,000 input BTUH.

 How many times have you serviced a system installed by others, there is no evidence of airflow being measured, and the blower speed is set too high?
-My guess, everyday.
+My guess: every day.

-There's a better than good chance the airflow is wrong, and has been since day one.
+There's a better than good chance the airflow is wrong and has been since day one.

-The airflow is set, now what?
-Take it to the next level, benchmark your pressure drops.
+The airflow is set.
+Now what?
+Take it to the next level; benchmark your pressure drops.

 The pressure drops across the return duct, air filter, indoor coil, and supply duct can be valuable pieces of information when servicing the equipment in the future.

 Imagine knowing exactly what the pressure drop across the coil was when commissioned 7 years ago.
-In a typical arrangement of the evaporator coil on top of a furnace a visual inspection of the coil for cleanliness can be difficult.
+In a typical arrangement of the evaporator coil on top of a furnace, a visual inspection of the coil for cleanliness can be difficult.

-Knowing the original pressure drop can save time diagnosing, and justify taking further action.
+Knowing the original pressure drop can save time diagnosing and justify taking further action.
 TESP by itself will not give you this information, only that there is an issue somewhere in the supply air side of the system.
-(It is recommended to record the dry and wet pressure drops across the coil, they will be different).
+(It is recommended to record the dry and wet pressure drops across the coil, they will be different.)

-Air handlers can typically handle a higher pressure drop across the filter (because the coil is included in the TESP rating), but at the cost of filter efficiency.
-Generally these filters are good for 6-12 months.
+Air handlers can typically handle a higher pressure drop across the filter (because the coil is included in the TESP rating) but at the cost of filter efficiency.
+Generally, these filters are good for 6-12 months.
 Knowing the before and after pressure drop of the filter in this system will help you determine how frequently it needs to be changed.

 Does benchmarking lengthen the time it takes to commission the system?
 Yes.
 Does it give you the information necessary to quickly and accurately diagnose airside issues during future servicing?
-Yes it does.
-In reality, once you do it a few times and develop a system it doesn't take much longer at all.
+Yes, it does.
+In reality, once you do it a few times and develop a system, it doesn't take much longer at all.

 I find a lot of air filters that are too restrictive (small) on service calls.
-Air filters can be low hanging fruit if the equipment is not getting to proper CFM.
+Air filters can be low-hanging fruit if the equipment is not getting to proper CFM.
 It's not uncommon to get .30” pressure drops on new filters.

-If you find issues with the existing duct system, and it's exposed, static pressure readings can help pinpoint where the restriction is.
+If you find issues with the existing duct system and it's exposed, static pressure readings can help pinpoint where the restriction is.

-Many times the restriction is obvious.
+Many times, the restriction is obvious.
 A nasty reverse elbow then it turns twice, transitioning from 20” to 10” into some kind of cap-and-tap contraption.
-Sometimes the restriction is internal, or not obvious.
+Sometimes the restriction is internal or not obvious.
 Collapsed duct liner or a closed damper can be found with static pressure strategically measured across portions of the duct system.

-If there are issues with the duct system let the homeowner know.
+If there are issues with the duct system, let the homeowner know.
 This conversation might expose some comfort problems that they are experiencing.
-At the least it will make them (and you) aware that there are issues that may need to be addressed when it's time to replace the system.
+At the least, it will make them (and you) aware that there are issues that may need to be addressed when it's time to replace the system.